How I Choose the Best Food For My Dachshunds (and Which Ones I Like)

 This food is made in Olympia, WA and it appears that it’s only available to purchase in Washington State pet stores.

-Favorite Freeze Dried Raw Dog Food for my Dachshunds
+Favorite Freeze Dried Raw Dog Food

 There is a disagreement over whether freeze dried “raw” dog food is actually raw.
-It IS processed and some people claim that the drying process can diminish the benefits of fresh, raw meals.
+It is processed and some people claim that the drying process can diminish the benefits of fresh, raw meals.

 Personally, I believe that the processing and drying doesn’t make a significant difference in the nutrition, specially if you choose those brands that make an effort to maintain as much of the original nutrients as possible during processing.